j39m/katowice/README.md

 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## firejail-locals
+... contains all the local customizations I wish to retain for my firejail usage.

 ## lychee-stamps.py
 ... verifies that a file full of timestamps and durations describes a continuous timeline - i.e. that each duration spans the whole track into